 Powys Patients' Council

 Advocates on behalf of patients on psychiatric wards.
 It does not take up personal advocacy.
 The council is an open forum for patients to discuss issues that concern them about their stay in hospital and their aftercare.
-Call Jane Cooke on 01597 822191 or email: firstname.lastname@example.org
+Call Jane Cooke on 01597 822191 or email: jane.cooke(at)pavo.org.uk

 Powys Independent Mental Heath Advocacy Service

 Advocacy in Powys provides a free, confidential and independent advocacy service for people with mental health difficulties.
 It will help you to make sure that your voice is heard in whatever context is appropriate for you, offering support at informal or formal meetings, hearings, assessments, and reviews.
 Advocates are also trained as Independent Mental Capacity Advocates (IMCAs) to support people who lack the capacity to make certain decisions, according to the Mental Capacity Act 2005.
-This service is managed by Powys Community Health Council (CHC) and is based at offices in Brecon & Newtown.
-The CHC is independent of the NHS and exists to help, support and represent patients and the public to the NHS.

 You can download a British Institute of Human Rights (BIHR) guide to Mental Health Advocacy & Human Rights here.